C-Suite Communications Skills: Exploring Authentic Leadership

 Since “doing” things in the c-suite has less to do with executing tasks and more with thinking, listening, and delegating (i.e. communicating), we can see that authentic leadership is largely a role of communicating and interacting with other people.

-Therefore, we can see why emotional intelligence is so primary to the c-suite leader’s continuing success.
+Therefore, we can see why emotional intelligence is so primary to the C-suite leader’s continuing success.

 Authentic Leadership may also be showing up to interactions in a way that expresses: